ubatsukh/arcgis-js-api-demos/devsummit2024/ReadMe.md

 This app was used to demonstrate how to filter data on the client-side by setting the feature layer view's [featureEffect.filter.where](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-support-FeatureFilter.html) property.

 This application loads Beverly Hills trees data to the map and the top five common species are queried when the layer is loaded.
 The top five tree species are listed on the right hand side of the app.
-Users can move the pointer over the list or click the tree to highlight the tree specie on the map.
-The application set the `where` property of the filter parameter on the layer view.
+Users can move the pointer over the list or click the tree to highlight the tree type on the map.
+The application set the filter's [where](https://developers.arcgis.com/javascript/latest/api-reference/esri-layers-support-FeatureFilter.html#where) property and then the [featureEffect](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-layers-FeatureLayerView.html#featureEffect) is applied to layer view.

 [![attribute-filter](https://github.com/ubatsukh/arcgis-js-api-demos/blob/master/devsummit2024/images/beverly-hills-trees.gif)](https://ubatsukh.github.io/arcgis-js-api-demos/devsummit2024/beverly-hills-trees.html)